Chrisser1/os-challenge/tests/hashing.md

 # Experiment 4: Performance of Advanced Hashing Optimizations

 ## 1. Goal
-To evaluate the performance impact of two advanced hashing strategies: a result cache for repeated requests and a search space cache to avoid redundant computation on overlapping ranges.
+To evaluate the performance impact of one hashing strategy, a result cache for repeated requests.

 ## 2. Hypothesis
 Implementing a result cache will provide a massive performance gain in workloads with high repetition probability.
-The search space cache will provide a secondary, smaller performance gain in workloads with low repetition but high difficulty, where different requests are likely to have overlapping search ranges.
-A combination of both will provide the most robust performance across various scenarios.

 ## 3. Methodology

 ### Optimization Strategies
-1.  **Result Cache:** A thread-safe hash map storing `(hash, answer)` pairs will be implemented.
+**Result Cache:** A thread-safe hash map storing `(hash, answer)` pairs will be implemented.
 On a "cache hit," the expensive hashing computation is skipped entirely.
-2.  **Search Space Cache:** A data structure (e.g., an interval tree or a sorted list of disjoint intervals) will be used to keep track of number ranges that have already been fully computed.
-Before starting a brute-force search, the `reverse_hashing` function will subtract any known computed ranges from its target search space.

 ### Test Configuration
 We will use three distinct tests to isolate the benefits of each optimization strategy.